How the kanban methodology applies to software development

-One of kanban's core values is a strong focus on continually improving team efficiency and effectiveness with every iteration of work.
-Charts provide a visual mechanism for teams to ensure they're continuing to improve?
-One word: visuals.
-When the team can see data, it's easier to spot bottlenecks in the process (and remove them!).
+One of the core values is a strong focus on continually improving team efficiency and effectiveness with every iteration of work.
+Charts provide a visual mechanism for teams to ensure they're continuing to improve.
+When the team can see data, it's easier to spot bottlenecks in the process (and remove them).
 Two common reports kanban teams use are control charts and cumulative flow diagrams.

 A control chart shows the cycle time for each issue as well as a rolling average for the team.

 The team's goal is to reduce the amount of time an issue takes to move through the entire process.
 Seeing the average cycle time drop in the control chart is an indicator of success.

 A cumulative flow diagram shows the number of issues in each state.
 The team can easily spot blockages by seeing the number of issues increase in any given state.
 Issues in intermediate states such as "In Progress" or "In Review" are not yet shipped to customers, and a blockage in these states can increase the likelihood of massive integration conflicts when the work does get merged upstream.

 Kanban and CD beautifully complement each other because both techniques focus on the just-in-time (and one-at-a-time) delivery of value.
 The faster a team can deliver innovation to market, the more competitive their product will be in the marketplace.
 And kanban teams focus on precisely that: optimizing the flow of work out to customers